Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 • Difficulty finding words

-In the context of eating disorders, brain fog is often a direct result of inadequate nutrition.
+In the context of eating disorders, brain fog is often related to inadequate nutrition, inconsistent eating, starvation effects, anxiety, depression, sleep disruption, or medical instability [1,3].

 How Eating Disorders Cause Brain Fog